buitron/NBA2018_predictor/README.md

 # Objective

-Predict the NBA Championship Team for 2018 using a fine tuned Deep Learning Algorithm, and project it to the user on an easily digestable UI web application.
+Predict the NBA Championship Team for 2018 using a fine tuned Machine Learning Algorithm, and project it to the user on an easily digestable UI web application.

 # Background

-[NBA Stats info and years the data is collected]
+We scraped 21 years worth of regular season NBA team stats data, starting at 1997, from stats.nba.com, which we used as test features in our ML model.
+We also appended a boolean label column to this dataset with the winning or losing team for that particular season.
+With this data we were able to produce most of the hard working functionalities of this application, the rest is mumbo jumbo (for those that like that kinda stuff, we ain't judging).

 ## Step 1 - Data Gathering and Cleaning